-A new book by archaeologists will detail illustrated accounts of 114 significant excavations undertaken in Ireland, revealing a wealth of information about the country's first known settlers, more than 500 generations ago.
+A book by archaeologists offers detailed illustrated accounts of 114 significant excavations undertaken in Ireland, revealing a wealth of information about the country's first known settlers, more than 500 generations ago.
 The book will be published by the National Roads Authority on Dec.
 10 at University College Cork.

 According to the archaeologists, the earliest known settlers in County Cork were hunter-gatherers who lived near Fermoy more than 10,100 years ago.
 The settlement, deemed to be the oldest, was uncovered during the construction of the M8 motorway.

 The Irish Examiner reports that NRA project archaeologist Ken Hanley, who edited the book, said a lakeside wooden hunting platform and an antler from a giant elk, which had been made into a tool by humans, were found at the Corrin, Fermoy site.

 Evidence of similarly ancient hunter-gatherers was discovered near Ballincollig and Youghal.

 Houses built by Cork’s first farmers (c.3,900BC) were found near Ballincollig and Fermoy.
 A Bronze Age settlement was found near Rathcormac.

 The most significant discovery was the Bronze Age Mitchelstown Face Cup.

 “This is the oldest known three-dimensional representation of a person ever discovered in Ireland,” said Hanley.
 “It was radio carbon-dated to 1,800BC.
 It is unique.
 It came as a complete surprise.
 It was a spectacular find.”

 Hanley said: “Two substantial early medieval settlements were discovered at Curraheen, near Bishopstown and at Ballynacarriga on Youghal bypass.
 Both date to the seventh century AD."